 Scott Hoke is the “lead” host on the Mecum Auctions broadcasts on NBCSN.
+(When this was written the broadcasts were on now-defunct NBCSN.
+They are now on Motor Trend.)
 He and his co-host, John “The Professor” Kraman, both follow Disaffected Musings on Twitter, for which I am very grateful.
-(Gentlemen, is it too much to ask for a mention of this blog during a broadcast?
-Hey, nothing ventured nothing gained.
-By the way, if you are on Twitter Scott’s handle is @ScottHoke1 and John’s is @CarKraman.
+(By the way, if you are on Twitter Scott’s handle is @ScottHoke1 and John’s is @CarKraman.
 Mecum’s handle is simply @mecum.)

 In response to this post about the most significant years in US automobile history, Scott sent this via Twitter message:

 “Morning!
 To your question of most significant years in US automotive history: tough question, with many possible answers. ’67 was big as you point out.
 1955 as well.
 Maybe 1964?
 Unveiling of the Mustang, Barracuda and, oh yeah, the GTO!
 I think other than possibly Henry Ford putting America on wheels, 1955-70 may be the most important era.
 But that’s a large can of worms!”

 Of course, 1964 was a big year especially given the introduction of the Mustang, which is still being produced despite Ford turning into a non-car company.
 As for the GTO, regular readers of this blog know my first car was a ’67 Goat as (fuzzily) pictured here:

 If I had the money and the room for multiple car acquisitions then I might buy a GTO of this vintage.
 Despite being only two letters in length “if” is a very big word.